Hur Young-in: Early life and education

 Born in 1949, Hur Young-in is Chairman of SPC Group that operates subsidiaries including Paris Croissant, BR Korea and SPC Samlip.
-Desiring to learn advanced baking and patisserie skills and knowhow, he went to the United States in 1981 to study pastry and baking.
+Desiring to learn advanced baking and patisserie skills and know-how, he went to the United States in 1981 to study pastry and baking.

-After returning to Korea, Chairman Hur Young-in opened in 1986 a European style bakery store in Seoul named ‘Paris Croissant’ to introduce freshly baked bread at the store, and expanded business in 1988 by launching franchise stores under the brand name ‘Paris Baguette’.
-Having developed the domestic market-focused bakery business into an internationally recognized franchise business with advanced skills, knowhow and brand, the company expanded the business to overseas markets.
-Paris Baguette now operates stores in 7 countries, including the United States, the world’s largest market, and China, Singapore, Indonesia, Vietnam, Cambodia, as well as France, the top country in bakery and the home of baguettes.
+After returning to Korea, Chairman Hur Young-in opened in 1986 a European style bakery store in Seoul named 'Paris Croissant' to introduce freshly baked bread at the store, and expanded business in 1988 by launching franchise stores under the brand name 'Paris Baguette'.
+Having developed the domestic market-focused bakery business into an internationally recognized franchise business with advanced skills, know-how and brand, the company expanded the business to overseas markets.
+Paris Baguette now operates stores in 7 countries, including the United States, the world's largest market, and China, Singapore, Indonesia, Vietnam, Cambodia, as well as France, the top country in bakery and the home of baguettes.